Table of Contents

 The following content and tools are only applicable to the process of developing Unity applications using EasyAR Mega.

-If you are developing a mini-program, please refer to Creating and uploading annotations using the Unity editor (mini-program development).
+If you are developing a mini-program, please refer to Create and upload annotations using the Unity editor (mini-program development).

-If you only want to view the Mega mapping results, please refer to Previewing 3D textured mesh in the Mega user guide.
+If you only want to view the Mega mapping results, please refer to Preview 3D textured mesh in the Mega usage guide.

-If you need to simulate and verify the localization effect but do not have a usable Unity project, please refer to Simulation effect preview in the Mega user guide.
+If you need to simulate and view the localization effect but don't have a usable Unity project, please refer to Simulated effect preview in the Mega usage guide.

-Mega's tracking target is an empty GameObject with the BlockController component, referred to as a block.
-In the scene, blocks are organized under an empty GameObject with the BlockRootController component, which is named MegaBlocks by default.
-All block GameObjects under MegaBlocks represent the tracking targets in the current localization library.
+Mega's tracking targets are empty GameObjects containing the BlockController component, called blocks.
+In the scene, blocks are organized under an empty GameObject with the BlockRootController component, named MegaBlocks by default.
+All block objects under MegaBlocks represent the tracking targets in the current localization library.

 alt text

-During development, it is often necessary to use block models to assist in viewing and placing 3D content.
-These models can be loaded into the scene using tools for easy reference.
+During development, block models are often needed to assist in viewing and placing 3D content.
+These models can be loaded into the scene using tools for reference.

 alt text

-The model's position is aligned with the block tracking target, allowing 3D content to be placed directly on the model.
+The model position aligns with the block tracking target, allowing direct placement of 3D content on the model.

 Tip

-The models are stored under the tool node and exist only in editor mode; they are not included in the final build.
+Models are stored under tool nodes, exist only in editor mode, and will not be packaged into the final application.

 alt text

-Right-click on a blank area in the Hierarchy view, and select EasyAR Mega > Tool > Block Viewer for Unity Developer (Edit Mode) from the menu to add the Block Viewer tool for Unity development.
+Right-click on a blank area in the Hierarchy view, and use the menu EasyAR Mega > Tool > Block Viewer for Unity Developer (Edit Mode) to add the Block Viewer tool for Unity development.

 alt text